-The models range from a mere 5.6oz, the Renogy 5W, the only model to earn a 10 out of 10, to the PowerGreen 20W, which weighs in at 16.8oz.
-For the most part, smaller panels will be less powerful, but some of the low wattage panels, like the Goal Zero Nomad 7 and the Outad 7W, weigh almost as much as the 20W powerhouse panels.
+The models range from a mere 5.6 ounces, like the Renogy 5W, the only model to earn a 10 out of 10 for portability, to the iClever BoostCel 12W, which weighs in at 21.5 ounces.
+For the most part, smaller options will be less powerful, but some of the low wattage panels, like the Goal Zero Nomad 7 weigh almost as much as the 20W powerhouse panels.

-This year we avoided testing any panels with battery packs included, though many of the companies in this review provide these products.
+This year we mostly avoided testing any models with battery packs included, though many of the companies in this review provide these products.
 To make the review more standardized across the board and to simplify the testing, we used a standard battery pack and USB for all the panels.
 We used the 1byone 6,000 mAh Portable Charger, as it was an inexpensive external battery with good reviews, used mainly for charging phones and small gadgets.

-External batteries are an important addition, too, because as our tablets and smartphones demand higher power (like 2A charging ports), this becomes harder to produce from the sun (which is variable at best), and requires higher wattages, and thus more panels, meaning more weight and bulk.
-The best option, in our opinion, is to have a less potent (and lighter weight!) solar panel that charges a high-quality external battery, which can, in turn, produce the necessary 2A of current for our devices.
+Many people choose to combine a solar charger that doesn't have an internal battery with an external battery.
+This allows the panel to charge the battery during the day while you're using your devices (phone, GPS unit, and the like) and you can charge your device at night via the external battery.
+External batteries are an essential addition, too, because as our tablets and smartphones demand higher power (like 2A charging ports), this becomes harder to produce from the sun (which is variable at best), and requires higher wattages, and thus more panels, meaning more weight and bulk.
+The best option, in our opinion, is to have a less strong (and lighter weight!) solar charger that charges a high-quality external battery, which can, in turn, produce the necessary 2A of current for our devices.

-Home Solar Panels
+Home Solar Models

 The world headquarters of our sister site, SuperTopo.com, is now solar powered.
 Check out this detailed guide on how to choose home solar panels.
 The article contains photos, video, and many external links to help you evaluate if going solar is right for you.

-The smaller watt panels are going to be less expensive, and thus less powerful.
-As you increase the wattage, the panels will just become more and more efficient.
-The sky is the limit, it just depends on how much money you are willing to spend.
-We put all nine of these panels to the test and found that there are some that perform better than others, and a higher price tag doesn't necessarily mean a better product.
+Deciding on the right solar charger can be an overwhelming task.
+To make it easier to wrap your head around, figure out what you will be using it for, and go from there.
+Are you running a mobile office and need to keep multiple, energy-hungry devices happy?
+Or are you concerned with having a fully charged phone on a weekend excursion?
+The smaller watt options are going to be less expensive, and thus less powerful.
+As you increase the wattage, the panels become more and more efficient.
+The sky is the limit, but it depends on how much money you are willing to spend.
+We put all 18 of these competitors to the test and found that there are some that perform better than others, and a higher price tag doesn't necessarily mean a better product.
 We hope that our thorough tests and reviews of these products will be useful to you as you shop around for your new solar charger.
 If you need further assistance in finding the model that best suits your needs, check out our Buying Advice article.

 — Jane Jackson